Birth Control and High Blood Pressure

 - Diastolic means the lowest pressure as your heart relaxes between beats.

-Many things can affect your blood pressure readings throughout the day, so a number of blood pressure readings need to be taken over a period of time to check if it is consistently high or low.
+Many things can affect your blood pressure readings throughout the day, so a number of blood pressure readings need to be taken over a period of time to check if your levels are consistently high or low.

 What does ‘high blood pressure’ mean?